Skip to Content

 Commitment to Data Security

-SCIS takes reasonable precautions to keep visitors' personal information secure and has put in place appropriate physical, electronic, and managerial systems and procedures to safeguard the information collected.
-SCIS cannot guarantee the security of any information visitors disclose online, and they do so at their own risk.
+SCIS takes appropriate precautions to keep visitors' personal information secure and has put in place appropriate physical, electronic, and managerial systems and procedures to safeguard the information collected.

 SCIS PRIVACY NOTICE